📊 TREE Key Takeaways

 How is the AI analysis conducted?

-Based on our AI fundamental analysis in April 2026, LendingTree, Inc. has a BUY rating with 78% confidence.
-The AI analysis suggests favorable fundamentals based on SEC filings.
+Based on our AI fundamental analysis in June 2026, LendingTree, Inc. has a C grade with 72% confidence.
+Review the strengths and risks sections above for full context.
 This is not investment advice.

 Is TREE stock overvalued or undervalued?

-Our dual AI analysis gives LendingTree, Inc. a combined BUY rating for 2026.
+Our dual AI analysis gives LendingTree, Inc. a combined C grade for 2026.
 Revenue is data pending, with profitability at or below sector average.
 Always conduct your own research.

 What is TREE's free cash flow?